Homesteading Blog

 10 Notable Principles for Homesteading

 Homesteading is a lifestyle that emphasizes self-sufficiency and living off the land.
 To achieve the best quality of life as a homesteader, here are 10 principles to follow: Sustainability: Homesteaders strive to live sustainably, which means using resources in a way that does not deplete them for future generations.
 This can include using renewable energy sources, growing food organically, and practicing conservation.
 Self-sufficiency: Homesteaders aim to be as self-sufficient as possible, which means producing their own food, generating their own energy, and being able to meet their basic needs without relying on outside sources.
-Resilience: Homesteaders understand the importance of being resilient and adaptable in the face of challenges.
-They …
+Resilience: Homesteaders understand the importance of

-10 Notable Principles for Homesteading READ BLOG POST >
+10 Notable Principles for Homesteading Read Blog Post

 history of matsqui village prairie first nations near fraser river abbotsford bc canada